yunnsbz/calculator/README.md

 # calculator

-A calculator app that have both standart and scientific mode.
+A calculator app that have both standard and scientific mode.
 Made in android studio with kotlin.

 ### preview